Applications for Class 7 (Summer 2019) are open Monday, February 18 through Sunday, March 3, 2019.

 - What is the name of your Startup Team?

 - What does your startup do, provide, make or sell?
 Describe your technology or business idea.

 - What problem or need is your technology or business idea solving?

 - How will your startup generate revenue?
-What is your business model?
+Describe your business model.

 - What is new or unique about your technology or business idea?
-How does it differ from what is currently available?
+Describe how it is different from what is currently on the market.

 - What other companies or solutions currently address the problem or need you are solving?
 Do you consider these companies or solutions to be competitors?

 - What inspired or motivated you to pursue a solution to this problem?

 - Include a link to your 60-second pitch video.
 Please provide a complete URL (i.e. “https://www.owlspark.com/pitch_video”). (review Pitch Video Criteria)

 - Include a link to any websites, slide decks, demos, or other materials you feel would support your application.
 Please provide a complete URL (i.e. “https://www.owlspark.com/slide_deck”).

 - Have you secured a startup team of two to five founders?

 - Why should your startup team be selected for OwlSpark?